AbhinavMadahar/thesis/proposal/outline.md

       - (Gabriel et al, 2021)
         - TODO: fill
     - Proposition to find better ways to use NLE to do commonsense reasoning
-  - Methods (one page)
+  - Methods (one page) (fifteen sentences)
+  - TODO: add forty sentences, ideally by adding another avenue through which we can potentially achieve commonsense reasoning
-- Finding better ways to apply commonsense reasoning to downstream tasks (four pages)
+- Finding better ways to apply commonsense reasoning to downstream tasks (five pages; one-hundred seventy-five sentences)
-  - Explain that this is an example of branch work
+  - Explain that this is an example of branch work (five sentences)
-  - Aims
-  - Motivation
-    - Improvements to commonsense reasoning can improve models which tackle downstream tasks, including sequence classification, question answering, dialogue modelling, and dialogue summarisation (Richardson and Heck, 2023).
-  - Methods
+  - Methods (ten sentences)
     - Evaluation metrics
       - GRADE (Huang et al, 2020)
         - TODO: fill
       - (Zhou et al, 2021)
         - TODO: fill
-  - Techniques which apply to multiple tasks
+  - Techniques which apply to multiple tasks (thirty sentences)
     - Knowledge graph grounding (KGG)
       - What is KGG?
         - TODO: fill